-To get to the two main security checkpoints:
+To get to the south security check point:

 After dropping your bags, head inward in the airport.
 You’ll then take an escalator down a level to the security area.
 There is a north and south security here.
 It doesn’t matter which you go through.

 To get to the West Security Check point:

 West Security check point is located near the United check in counter on the northwest end of level 6.
 This newer check point prides itself on getting passengers through quicker and at a higher rate.
 You do not need to remove small (less than 3.4 oz) liquids from your carry on.

 To get to the third option: Bridge Security